 Only three or four families (the ones who started the parish in about 1986), comprising about 10% of the approximately 150 parishioners of St. Basil's, are of ethnic Ruthenian (Carpatho-Rusyn) heritage and the rest are converts or Roman Catholic migrants from many backgrounds who love the liturgy, including a lovely black family, one of its members an altar boy.

 A Little History.
-St. Cyril & Methodius, two brothers from Greece were sent from Byzantium to initiate the process of evangelizing the present day Slavic countries in 862 A.D.......Poland, Croatia, Czech Republic, Slovakia, Serbia, Bulgaria, Russia, etc. The western countries went to the Latin Rite and the remainder to the Byzantine Rite.
+St. Cyril & Methodius, two brothers from Greece were sent from Byzantium to initiate the process of evangelizing the present day Slavic countries in 862 A.D.......Poland, Croatia, Czech Republic, Slovakia, Ruthenia, Serbia, Bulgaria, the Ukraine, Georgia, Russia, etc. The western Slavic countries (the first four) went to the Latin Rite and the remainder to the Byzantine Rite.
 They wrote the first Slavic civil code and established the first Cyrillic alphabet to transcribe the Gospel into the Slavic language.
 We still have my grandfather's breviary printed in Cyrilic from the late 19th Century.

-Due to theological factors intensified by political and economic considerations, the Eastern Church separated from the Western Church and Rome in 1054.
+Due to theological factors intensified by political and economic considerations, the Eastern Church separated from the Western Church and Rome in the great Schism of 1054 that tore Christianity apart.
 Predominant was the "Filioque" (with the son) controversy.
 The Western Church asserted that the Holy Spirit proceeded from the Father and the Son together while the Eastern Church asserted that the Holy Spirit proceeds only from the Father.
 Later in the 13th Century St. Thomas Aquinas supported the Filioque, explaining the Trinity as the intense love of the Father begot the Son, His own image.
 Then the intense love between them is the Holy Spirit.

 After certain segments returned to Rome as the eastern rites in the centuries that followed, what remained is the Orthodox Church of today.